linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Corporate Default and Recovery Rates,  1920-2008.md

 During 2008.
 2. There were only two sr. Sub bond defaults in 2008.

- As highlighted above,  Moody's and other academic researchers have found that annual [[Moodys Recovery Rates 2009|corporate default rates]] are negatively correlated with annual average recovery rates as measured bypost-default trading prices.
+ As highlighted above,  Moody's and other academic researchers have found that annual [corporate default rates](Moodys%20Recovery%20Rates%202009.md) are negatively correlated with annual average recovery rates as measured bypost-default trading prices.
 There is also a similar negative relationshipusing ultimate data.
-As shown inpanel Ain Exhibit 9,  a linear regression of annual average senior unsecured bond recovery rates on annual speculative-grade [[Default Rates Recovery Rates and Credit Losses|default rates]] yields an R-square value of 0.5.
+As shown inpanel Ain Exhibit 9,  a linear regression of annual average senior unsecured bond recovery rates on annual speculative-grade [default rates](../../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2014/Default%20Rates%20Recovery%20Rates%20and%20Credit%20Losses.md) yields an R-square value of 0.5.
 In panel B using firm-wide ultimate recoveries,  a similar negative correlation isalso observedwith anR-square of 0.4

 ------------------------------------------------------------------